 Note: We’ve coached hundreds of entrepreneurs through creating their own product and monetizing their blogs.
-If you want to take action on the ideas in this post and want help with the details and accountability, sign up for a free monetization strategy session with one of our experts here.
+If you want to take action on the ideas in this post and want help with the details and accountability, book a complimentary monetization strategy session with a certified coach here.

 Why Most Blog Monetization Methods Don’t Work

 Let’s quickly go over the problem with three common methods: Google display ads, affiliate marketing, and dropshipping.

 Let’s start with Google display ads.
 You can sign up for Google Adsense, post them on your website, and get paid when your visitors click on them.

 But you usually get paid pennies, or at most, a few dollars for every click.
 And, on average, only about 0.5% of your site visitors will actually click on an ad.

 So if you have 10,000 visitors per month, that means 50 people will click an ad per month.
 If you’re making a generous $3 per click, that’s $150.